 Cropped Jeans and Cropped Flare Jeans

 Cropped jeans are our summertime heroes!
-This is because they are a perfect option to shorts for women over 40 (and are not matronly capris), who prefer to keep their legs covered in warmer weather.
+This is because they are a perfect option to shorts for women who prefer to keep their legs covered in warmer weather.
+And they are not matronly capris!.
 You can wear them with strappy sandals and slides in summer.
-And of course they are fabulous year round.
+And, of course, they are fabulous year round.
 Wear them in the fall and winter and to show off your favorite booties or heels.
 Cropped jeans are all about proportions.
 Wearing them just above the ankle works best for most women.
 If you are tall, you don’t want them much higher because they will look like high waters or like your pants shrunk.
 And if you are petite, just above the ankle will give you more of an elongated look and won’t make you look shorter.

 Cropped flare jeans are another ideal option to balance out your proportions.
 With cropped flares you won’t look too top heavy and they will minimize your hips if you have those concerns.

 Bootcut Or Flare Jeans for Women Over 50